-LAPFF member funds should be sceptical of viewing Carbon Capture and Storage without hard evidence of positive impact
+LAPFF member funds should be sceptical of viewing Carbon Capture and Storage positively without hard evidence of beneficial impact

 LAPFF member funds should be sceptical of viewing Carbon Capture and Storage (CCS) positively without hard evidence of actual positive impact.
 Such evidence would mean measured and sustainable permanent decarbonisation, which is not achieved if the carbon dioxide is released again, for example if it is used in drinks or is used for oil recovery where the oil it displaces creates new emissions by the combustion of that oil that would otherwise have stayed in the ground.